Marine Raider Regiment: Marine Raider Regiment

 In 2014, it was announced that the Marine Special Operations Regiment and its subordinate units would be renamed Marine Raiders.
 However, due to administrative delays the renaming did not become official until 19 June 2015.

 A Raider from the 3rd Marine Raider Battalion was awarded the Silver Star for his actions during the terrorist attack, on Radisson Blu hotel in Bamako, Mali in November 2015.
 The Raider led a team that rescued nearly 150 people being held hostage by members of AQIM.

 Marine Corps Times reported that during Operation Inherent Resolve, Marine Raiders participated in the campaign to liberate Mosul in Iraq from ISIL.
 On 20 October 2016, after receiving small arms fire, a team of Raiders from the 2nd Marine Raider Battalion decided to occupy a point between two enemy controlled villages, later they were attacked by roughly 25 militants and an armored vehicle-borne improvised explosive device.
 A raider Staff Sergeant engaged and suppressed the dismounted enemy force with a sniper rifle, then exposed himself to enemy fire by climbing atop a vehicle to acquire an FGM-148 Javelin anti-tank missile and eventually destroyed the explosive-laden armored vehicle.
 For his actions during the engagement, the raider was awarded the Silver Star.
-On 30 December 2016, a Marine from the 2nd Raider Battalion was wounded as a result of enemy action in Iraq.
+On 30 December 2016, a marine from the 2nd Raider Battalion was wounded as a result of enemy action in Iraq.

 Marine Corps Times reported that during 2017, Raiders assisted in liberating Marawi in Philippines from ISIS-P militants.

 In February 2019, Marine Corps Times reported that since the formation of MARSOC 13 years before, it had conducted 300 operational deployments across 13 countries, awarded more than 300 valor awards, and that 43 Raiders, including two multipurpose canines, had been killed in training and combat operations.

-A Marine Raider Master Sergeant from 2nd Marine Raider Battalion was awarded the Silver Star for his actions in a firefight while leading a joint US-Afghan team during a raid on a Taliban stronghold in southern Afghanistan in 2019.
+A master sergeant from 2nd Marine Raider Battalion was awarded the Silver Star for his actions in a firefight while leading a joint US-Afghan team during a raid on a Taliban stronghold in southern Afghanistan in 2019.
 Three other Raiders were awarded the Bronze Star for their actions during the firefight.

+In November 2020, Taiwanese media claimed that U.S. Marine Raiders were in Taiwan for four weeks to train members of the Republic of China Marine Corps, according to the ROC Naval Command, though the Pentagon stated that the claim is "inaccurate."